Montecatini Terme 2016

 Montecatini Alto

-We followed the wall about half to two thirds of the way around the town then hiked up to Chiesa della Carmine where I lit a candle for the boys.
+We followed the wall about half to two thirds of the way around the town then hiked up to Chiesa della Carmine where I lit a candle for my family.
 [We were following a grandfather and his grandson and a little dog and took some pictures of them because they were so cute.]
 We walked back down a street to the right of the church but ended up back where we started.
 We continued on the ‘ring road’ until we reached the main piazza.
 We stopped at a couple of shops and I bought some post cards.

 Montecatini Alto

 After a stroll around the piazza, we settled on one of the restaurants having a birra and a focaccini.
 While sitting and people watching, we saw a couple walk into the piazza with a ferret on a leash.
-We laughed outselves silly.
+We laughed ourselves silly.

 It was close to 2:00 pm by then so we used the bagno, paid and walked up to another church and tower (or up a hill to the side of the church, in my case.)
 I found a plaque saying the patron saint of Montacatini Alto was St. Barbara which I thought was pretty cool.
 She’s also the patron saint for fire fighters, ergo the rather odd equipment next to the church.